jraypdx/Pi-Music-Srv/README.md

  - SoundCloud streaming
  - Spotify streaming
  - Queue system that can manage moving between all 3 sources
+ - Dope light-weight web app that can be used to control your music from anywhere you can connect to the pi

 ### How to get it running on your Raspberry Pi:
  - I'll update this section with the steps to get it going over the next few weeks when it at least has basic local file and SoundCloud functionality